mattetti/merb-book/book-content/en/5-interacting-with-the-database-sequel/6-sequel-plugins.markdown

 Plugins are named like `sequel_pluginname`.
 They're used in models by declaring `is :pluginname`.
 Plugins for Sequel are painless to use, and are easy to write.
+These are just a few examples.
+Jeremy Evans maintains a more [complete list of plugins][].

 ##Useful Plugins